Baltic Touring Car Championship

 Races are held in race tracks in Baltic States and Finland.
-Audru ring in Estonia, Bikernieki in Latvia, Nemuno Ziedas in Lithuania and Botniaring in Finland.
+Audru ring in Estonia, Bikernieki in Latvia, Nemuno Ziedas in Lithuania, Tor Poznan in Poland and Botniaring in Finland.

-The race day format features two races per round, with standing starts BMW 325 CUP and Touring cars and rolling start for GT and TCR cars.
+The race day format features two races per round, with standing starts BMW 325 CUP and Touring cars and rolling start for GT cars.

 For 2021 season for the first time The Nations Cup and the Team standings were introduced.
+Lithuania won in 2024, followed by Latvia and Estonia.

 Racing classes

 The following shows the key specifications issues for each class.
-BTC and TCR category have two 15-20 min races per event.
-While BEC Championship has one 6 hour race per event.
+Baltic Touring Cars category have two 15-20 min races per event.
+While Nankang 2h Endurance Academy Championship has one 2 hour race per event.

 BTC

 BTC1 cars with engine capacity from up to 1600cm3.

 BTC2 cars with engine capacity up to 2000cm3.

 BTC3 cars with engine capacity up to 3000cm3.

 BTC4 cars with engine capacity up to 4000cm3.
 Class BTC4 maximum engine capacity is allowed 4000cm3 which includes all the ratios of the Technical Regulations.
 (Example: 2000cm3 bi-turbo engine has a ratio 1,7 which means actual engine capacity would equal 3400 cm3).

 BGT AM or Baltic GT AM class is meant for series production cars with front mounted engines and SRO GT4 cars.
 Air restrictor for turbo cars.